-Editor's Note: Fisher Investments does NOT recommend individual securities; companies referenced herein are merely cited as examples of a broader theme we wish to highlight.
+Editor's Note: MarketMinder does NOT recommend individual securities; companies referenced herein are merely cited as examples of a broader theme we wish to highlight.

-Since it began, we’ve held that the Trump rally is really just an extension of the post-Brexit rally, which was an extension of global markets’ strong rebound from the correction that ended on February 11.
-Yet few observers look back that far, instead noting that the categories everyone believed would benefit from Trump’s policies are outperforming: Financials, buoyed by hopes for deregulation; Materials, benefiting from proposed infrastructure programs; Aerospace & Defense and other segments of the Industrials sector, soaring on talk of defense spending.
-Yet another Trump Trade isn’t working out to be so hot.
-Folks forecasted gold would rise, presuming a) gold is a hedge against calamity and b) a Trump victory would be a calamity.
-Instead, gold plunged.
-Over the summer, gold was perhaps the year’s best-performing asset, at 28.7% year to date on July 6.i But it has since given up most of that gain, leaving year-to-date returns at just 7%, with over half the decline coming after the election.ii
+Since it began, we've held that the Trump Rally is really just an extension of the post-Brexit rally, which was an extension of global markets' strong rebound from the correction that ended on February 11.
+Yet few observers look back that far, instead noting that the categories everyone believed would benefit from Trump's policies are outperforming: Financials, buoyed by hopes for deregulation; Materials, benefiting from proposed infrastructure programs; Aerospace & Defense and other segments of the Industrials sector, soaring on talk of defense spending.
+Yet another Trump Trade isn't working out so hot.
+Folks forecasted gold would rise, presuming a) gold is a hedge against calamity and b) said victory would be a calamity.
+Instead, it plunged.
+Over the summer, gold was perhaps the year's best-performing asset, at 28.7% year to date on July 6.[i]
+But it has since given up most of that gain, leaving year-to-date returns at just 7%, with over half the decline coming after the election.[ii]

 Exhibit 1: Gold's Post-Election Slump